 (only along the categorical axis) so that they don’t overlap.
 This gives a

-better representation of the distribution of values, although it does not
+better representation of the distribution of values, but it does not scale

 A swarm plot can be drawn on its own, but it is also a good complement to a box or violin plot in cases where you want to show all observations along with some representation of the underlying distribution.

-Note that arranging the points properly requires an accurate transformation between data and point coordinates.
-This means that non-default axis limits should be set before drawing the swarm plot.
+Arranging the points properly requires an accurate transformation between data and point coordinates.
+This means that non-default axis limits must be set before drawing the plot.

 Input data can be passed in a variety of formats, including: